MintyProtein/AIFactory_AnomalyDetection/README.md

 ## Solution Overview
 - Anomaly detection by self-supervised linear regression
-- Use Max(abs(error)) from train data  as the threshold of each type
+- The highest error value of the train data will be used as threshold
 - Test samples with higher error than threshold is labeled as anomaly